decretist/Dissertation/Conclusion/conclusion.md

 not even know the name of its author.
-Ironically, Pennington's "someone would have noticed" argument is wrong precisely because his argument that the text of the *Decretum* underwent a long and slow development process is right.
+Ironically, Pennington's "someone would have noticed" argument is wrong precisely because his argument that the text of the *Decretum* underwent a long and slow process of development is right.

 This, in turn, is an argument in favor of the case statements having been one of the first parts of the *Decretum* reduced to a